Harold Ramirez Player Props: Rays vs. Royals

-On Friday, Harold Ramirez (.313 batting average in his past 10 games, with two doubles, a home run, a walk and four RBI) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 6:40 PM ET.
+On Sunday, Harold Ramirez (.382 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 1:40 PM ET.

+He strung together two hits (going 2-for-5 with two RBI) in his most recent appearance against the Royals.

 Harold Ramirez Game Info & Props vs. the Royals